advancedresearch/advancedresearch.github.io/blog/2017-09-12-more-real-than-reality.md

 3. The order of input arguments does not matter

-For all we know there could be a world for every way of ordering the input arguments, but right now we have no way to test this, so we have to leave this topic too and continue.
+For all we know there could be a world for every way of ordering the input arguments, but right now we have no way to test this, so we have to leave this topic too for discussion and continue.

 ### The Reality Beneath Reality